sergdemc/bda_tt/README.md

 For start the application you need to create `.env` file in the root directory of the project.
 You can use `.env.example` as a template.

-Start the application and PostgreSQL database in the Docker containers by running:
+Start the application in the Docker containers by running:
 ```bash
 make start
 ```